koleaby4/smart-choice/README.md

 # Overview
 Smart Choice is a web application, which can help to choose the best option based on your own weighted rules.

-More info about decision-making matrix can be found in [weighted decision matrix prioritization](https://airfocus.io/blog/weighted-decision-matrix-prioritization/) article.
+This application is based on the framework called Weighted Decision Making Matrix.
+More information about this framework can be found in [weighted decision matrix prioritization](https://airfocus.io/blog/weighted-decision-matrix-prioritization/) article.

 # Run locally